gentlethievesofwaterdeep/gentlethievesofwaterdeep.github.io/_pact/Letter - Group Memo.md

 ## Orp

 At this time, we have not investigated the sewers.
 Given other criminals use the sewers to move goods and people discreetly, I propose Orp lead an effort to gain familiarity with the sewer system in our vicinity.

+## Other

+Check the prisons once we have a few hundred gold to spend.
+We can pay a few fines to recruit talent who have recently had bad luck.
+Given the current state of overcrowding, we may be able to arrange a discount.
+Additionally, Tau G'het should strike a deal with the current warden for preffertial treatment, which is one of our long term goals.